 “There is nothing more special than traveling with your partner.
 However, it is not always sunshine and rainbows.
 One of the best tips we can give fellow travel couples is to know each other’s travel style.

-You may know each other’s lifestyle at home, but traveling is another territory all-together.
+You may know each other’s lifestyle at home, but traveling is another territory altogether.
 It is important to talk to each other about what you want out of your trip.

 Christina and Adam – Our Sweet Adventures